More specifically, you might wonder, “What is a FICO® Score used for by lenders and why should my score be important to me?”

 • Don’t open credit cards that you don’t need

 • If fairly new to having credit, don’t open too many accounts too quickly

 Personal Loan at SoFi

-If it makes sense for you to apply for a personal loan, either for a major purchase or to consolidate high-interest credit card debt, know that SoFi offers low interest rates and a convenient fixed or variable monthly payments.
+If it makes sense for you to apply for a personal loan, either for a major purchase or to consolidate high-interest credit card debt, know that SoFi offers low interest rates.
 Plus, we don’t charge any fees—that means no origination or prepayment fees.

 No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third party trademarks referenced herein are property of their respective owners.

 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.